Atlessc/web54-kb/README.md

 ## Running the website locally

-To run the website locally, you will need to run `npm start` to start the website on your local machine.
+To run the website locally, you will need to run `npm run dev` to start the website on your local machine.

 ## Deploying the website